 Tax Whistleblower Retaliation Lawyers

-The whistleblower lawyers at Zuckerman Law have experience representing whistleblowers before the IRS and routinely represents whistleblowers in whistleblower retaliation cases.
+The tax whistleblower retaliation lawyers at Zuckerman Law have experience representing whistleblowers before the IRS and routinely represent whistleblowers in whistleblower retaliation cases.
 U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area.

 If you are seeking representation in a whistleblower retaliation case, click here, or call us at 202-262-8959 to schedule a confidential consultation.